-2.9.3.
+3.9.3.
 Other techniques

-A wide range of other techniques for direct dock control, such as thermal using flame and steam, mechanised dock diggers, etc. have been trialled.
-However, due to the need to kill the crown, which is buried in the soil, flame and steam require large amounts of energy making them uneconomic, and, mechanical approaches with their high capital cost and lower agility are considered unlikely to match a fit weeding gang using well designed dock forks both for speed and cost.
+A range of other techniques for direct dock control, such as thermal weeding using flame and steam, mechanised dock diggers, etc. have undergone trials.
+Flame and steam can only defoliate dock plants so are no more effective than grazing and mowing.
+They also require very large amounts of energy which makes them uneconomic.
+Mechanical approaches such as the 'dock twirler' (Dierauer et al., 2018) with its high capital cost, low agility and thus slow work rate are considered unlikely to match a fit weeding gang using well designed dock forks both for speed and cost.

-2.9.4.
+3.9.4.
 Renewing pasture with high dock populations

-Where dock populations are large, it is likely to be cheaper to terminate the pasture and re-establish it rather than try and remove the docks.
-Typically, shallow (5 to 10 cm), powered cultivation with a rotovator should be used initially to detach and break up the crowns.
-Draft tools can also be used if available, e.g., vegetable undercutter bars.
-The crown fragments will vigorously regrow unless the soil and weather is particularly dry, so follow up tillage to stop the fragments re-rooting every one to two weeks will be required.
-This can be done with tined cultivators and harrows rather than power tools to preserve soil structure.
-This follow up is utterly critical because if the crowns are not killed the initial cultivation will create many more dock plants by dividing the crowns, just like for rhubarb!
-Tined cultivators also tend to drag the crowns to the surface where they will more quickly desiccate.
-If the crowns are completely killed through desiccation no further cultivation will be needed.
-If after a couple of passes they are still viable but weakened, they can be ploughed down, ideally fairly deeply, to kill then through light starvation.
-Ploughing intact docks does not always guarantee success, because if the plants are large, they can send up shoots through a considerable depth of soil, and re-establish themselves (Figure 6).
+Where dock populations are excessive, it is likely to be cheaper to terminate the pasture and reestablish it rather than try and remove the docks.
+Typically, shallow (5 to 10 cm), powered cultivation with a rotovator should be used initially to detach the crowns from the roots to minimise their reserves.
+The rotovator will also break the crowns up, again minimising the reserves of any one fragment that they can draw on to regrow.
+The crown fragments will vigorously regrow unless the soil and weather is particularly dry, so follow up tillage to stop the fragments re-rooting will be required.

+One option is to bury the broken crowns as deep as possible with a plough.
+Getting good burial with a plough in already cultivated ground can be challenging, however.

+An alternative is to use spring tined cultivators and harrows to pull the crowns to the surface to stop them re-rooting.
+Avoid powered machinery as this will be more damaging to soil structure and is more likely to bury the crowns, effectively transplanting them.

+The follow up cultivations are utterly critical because if the crowns are not killed the initial cultivation will create many more dock plants by dividing the crowns, just like for rhubarb.

+Ploughing intact docks does not always guarantee success, because if the plants are large, they can send up shoots through a considerable depth of soil and reestablish themselves (Figure 6).

 Figure 6.
 Dock plant that has been ploughed under, and then put up a shoot from the buried crown, that has then established a new crown and leaves.
-Note the elongated bamboo like appearance of the shoot that grew to the surface and that adventitious roots are only produced from the stems nodes, not internodes, and that the true root did not produce shoots, indeed it has died.
+Note the elongated bamboo like appearance of the shoot that grew to the surface and that adventitious roots are only produced from the nodes.

-3. Conclusions
+4. Conclusions

-The zero tolerance approach of the now failed 'war on weeds' must give way to a new focus on the long-term economics of weed management.
-For dock management, a low population of docks should be tolerated, based on the knowledge that controlling all dock plants is a waste of money, and, they are an important part of the natural biodiversity of Europe.
-Effective non-chemical dock management is almost entirely down to good pasture management: the management of the soil, the pasture plants themselves and how they are grazed.
-A long-term view is required, up to a decade, to gradually reduce in-field dock populations and the weed seedbank that infests new pastures with dock seedlings.
+The zero tolerance approach of the failed 'war on weeds' must give way to a new focus on the economics of dock management, which tolerates a low population of docks, based on the knowledge that eliminating all dock plants is a waste of money, and they are an important part of the natural biodiversity of Europe.
+Effective non-chemical dock management is based on a whole-of-system approach.
+First is understanding dock biology and ecology, particularly the role of the crown.
+A major part is good pasture management, though having a diverse sward that is grazed rotationally leaving longer residuals.
+Rotate silage and grazed fields.
+Ensuring soil nutrients, pH, and structure are all correct.
+Minimising the weed seed rain and when docks do establish in new pasture, use dock forks to reduce their populations to acceptable levels.